 - At the INT, semester 2024A provides the last opportunity for users to observe with WFC and IDS.
 WFC and IDS will be available in Feb - Apr 2024.
 The INT will be closed for telescope upgrades and HARPS3 deployment thereafter.

-This page reports the current status of the instrumentation plans for the WHT and INT.
+This page reports the instrumentation plans for the WHT and INT.

-driven by the upcoming commissioning of new instruments at both
+driven by the deployment of new instruments on both telescopes.

 Changes at the WHT